woopelderly/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 pgutil packages upload --feed=«vsix-feed-name» --input-file=«path-to-extension»
 ```

-For example, to uploading the package `myExtension.vsix` located in `C:\visualstudio\extensions` to the feed `private-vsix` you would enter:
+For example, to upload the package `myExtension.vsix` located in `C:\visualstudio\extensions` to the feed `private-vsix` you would enter:

 ```plaintext
 pgutil packages upload --feed=private-vsix --input-file=C:\visualstudio\extensions\myExtension.vsix